MATH: Mathematics (MATH)

 MATH 432.
 Complex Variables.
 (3 Credits)

-Brief introduction of Complex numbers and its properties, Elementary functions of Complex variable, Analytic functions and its basic properties, Contour integration, Cauchy's Theorem and Integral formula, Maximum modulus principles, Series representation of analytic functions, Taylor's Theorem, Classification of singularities, Laurent series, Calculation of residues.
-Prerequisite: MATH 301 Multivariate Calculus or MATH 361 Calculus III 201608.
+Brief introduction of complex numbers and its properties, Elementary functions of Complex variable, Analytic functions and its basic properties, Contour integration, Cauchy’s Theorem and Integral formula, Maximum modulus principles, Series representation of analytic functions, Taylor's Theorem, Classification of singularities, Laurent series, Calculation of residues.
+Prerequisite: MATH 360, MATH 400.

 MATH 445.
 Introduction to Topology.
 (3 Credits)

-Metric and topological spaces, separation axioms, connectedness, compactness, homeomorphisms and product spaces.
-Prerequisite: MATH 425 202508.
+Metric spaces, topological spaces, separation of axioms, connectedness, compactness, homeomorphisms and product spaces.
+Prerequisite: MATH 400.

 MATH 452.
 Numerical Analysis.
 (3 Credits)